runebaas/switzerlan-rules/rules/tournaments/osu.md

 All stages are FM.
 DT is exempt.
 All mods will be normalised in score.

-Warmups are NOT allowed during qualifiers as they hamper the points distribution.
+Warmups are NOT allowed during qualifiers as they hamper the point distribution.
 NF is enforced at all times.

 Per qualifier stage 2 cycles of each pool are granted.
 Each stage will have a submitting period ranging from 45 minutes to 70 and will be called out by an administrator.